 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk effects of changes in interest rates.
+Quantitative and Qualitative Disclosures about Market Risk

 Market risk is the potential loss arising from adverse changes in market rates and prices.
 The Company is exposed to various market risks, including changes in interest rates, foreign currency exchange rates and the price of raw materials, particularly nickel.